 To learn more about surgery, go to Surgery for Uterine Cancer.

-Adjuvant therapy is the delivery of cancer treatment following local treatment with surgery and may include chemotherapy, radiation therapy, hormonal therapy, and/or biologic therapy.
-The decision about the need for adjuvant therapy is influenced by the extent of the cancer and the grade of the cancer.
-The grade of the cancer refers to how abnormal the cancer cells appear.
+Adjuvant therapy is the delivery of cancer treatment following local treatment with surgery and may include systemic chemotherapy, hormonal therapy, immunotherapy or radiation.
+The decision about the need for adjuvant therapy is influenced by the extent and grade of the cancer and NGS-biomarker testing.

 Radiation therapy: Unlike chemotherapy, radiation therapy is considered a local treatment.
 Cancer cells can only be killed where the radiation is delivered to the body.
 If cancer exists outside the radiation field, the cancer cells are not destroyed by the radiation.
 Women who are candidates for adjuvant radiation therapy may be treated with external beam radiation therapy and/or vaginal brachytherapy.
 External beam radiation therapy (EBRT) is given via machines called linear accelerators, which produce high-energy external radiation beams that penetrate the tissues and deliver the radiation dose deep into the areas where the cancer resides.
 Brachytherapy treatment involves the placement of a radioactive isotope into the vagina in order to treat the “vaginal cuff” region.
 The vaginal cuff is the part of the vagina that was closest to the uterus; it is a common site of uterine cancer recurrence.
 Radiation therapy may be used alone or in combination with chemotherapy.